-This is where money transfer apps really excel, in the ability to send money across the world using different currencies in a way that simple, easy, and pain-free.
-There is usually a charge associated with such transfers, so do check the fees, but the best services usually offer reasonable rates that are worth the cost of convenience.
+This is where money transfer apps really excel, which have blossomed in much the way way as personal finance software.
+Transfer apps offer the ability to send money across the world using different currencies in a way that is simple, easy, and pain-free.
+There is usually a charge associated with such transfers, so make sure you check the fees, but the best services usually offer reasonable rates that are worth the cost of convenience.

-Security remains a key provision with money transfer apps, ensuring that your transactions are protected through a combination of features to keep it safe, not least strong encryption between devices.
+Security remains a key provision with money transfer apps, ensuring that your transactions are protected through a combination of features to keep them safe, which should include strong encryption between devices.

-Here then are the best in money transfer apps that are currently available.
+Here then are the best money transfer apps that are currently available.

-- We've also highlighted the best payment gateways of 2018
+- We've also highlighted the best payment gateways .

 Venmo believes it has both individual users and businesses winning via its money transferring app.
 While the everyday user can make quick and simple payments via their phone, businesses are able to give an increasingly mobile-first audience a smooth, handheld checkout on purchases.
 A big ecommerce box ticked.